 |3||Channel automation (Riverslea area)||Proposed start: April 2018||Proposed start: May 2020|

 |4||Pipeline completion (Mewburn Park area)||Commenced July 2017||Proposed start: May 2019|

 What is proposed for the outlets on channel to be automated?

 Approximately 15 outlets will be upgraded on the sections of channel to be automated to provide data required for the channel automation downstream of the pipeline to function correctly.
 Reconfiguration opportunities may be considered where it provides an economic benefit for the overall project.

 What type of pipeline outlet will I get?

 There will be range of sizes and flow rates to suit the area irrigated.
-The principles to be used for sizing are currently being finalised.
-Smaller outlets will be manually operated whilst larger outlets will be fully automated.
+We use consistent principles to size outlets.
+Smaller outlets may be manually operated while larger outlets will be fully automated.
 All irrigation outlets will be able to be remotely read.
-We are still looking at the options for directly connected and pumped outlets (refer relevant FAQ below)
+We have developed an option for directly connected and pumped outlets (refer relevant FAQ below).